LizaTalkachova/Apify-Home-Assignment/README.md

 You also can add your custom webhook to receive data once the Actor performs an action.

+## 💡 Troubleshooting

+### My run works slowly or crashes often.
+How can I make it work?

+Before running the Actor the next time, try to leverage resources such as memory.
+You also can add a timeout.
+[Read more](https://docs.apify.com/platform/actors/running/usage-and-resources) about usage and resources.

 ## 📓 Scrapers you might also like

 |                                                                              |                                                                                |